matestack/matestack-ui-core/docs/guides/2-essential/11_authentication_devise.md

 end
 ```

+If you want more information on why these changes and configurations are necessary take a look at our [devise guide](/docs/guides/5-authorization_authentication/devise.md).

 But if you try to start your application locally, visiting the admin pages doesn't work yet - what's going on?